 - Fire Extinguisher Training

 - Emergency Exit Drills

-The Support Services Division is led by the Deputy Fire Chief.
-He is responsible for all vehicle and facility maintenance as well as the ordering of supplies, including EMS supplies.
-He is assisted by the three Shift Captains who have individual responsibility for each of the areas.
+The Support Services Division is led by the Battalione Chiefs.
+They are responsible for all vehicle and facility maintenance as well as the ordering of supplies, including EMS supplies.
+They are assisted by the On-Duty personnel, who have individual responsibility for each of the areas.
 As a team, they keep the trucks rolling and the equipment in order.